BryanTheLai/StackRAG-Backend/README.md

 ### 1.5 Key Objectives

 *   Accurately parse and extract data from complex financial PDFs.
-*   Implement an effective RAG pipeline for information retrieval.
+*   Implement an effective context retrieval pipeline for information retrieval.
 *   Integrate reliable calculation tools via LLM Function Calling.
 *   Ensure AI answers are grounded in provided context and avoid hallucination.
 *   Establish an automated evaluation framework for reliability metrics.
 *   Build a functional Proof-of-Concept.
 *   **Implement secure multi-tenancy using user accounts and data isolation.**
+*   **Design for flexibility to adapt to rapid AI advancements.**

 ### 1.6 Scope